-As the situation surrounding the coronavirus (COVID-19) pandemic continues to evolve rapidly and new information is emerging constantly, businesses are looking for the best ways to keep their customers informed.
-We fully understand the importance of providing accurate, up-to-date information, and we will do anything we can to share information and serve as a resource for our customers and the community at large.
+As the situation surrounding the coronavirus (COVID-19) pandemic continues to evolve, businesses are looking for the best ways to keep their customers informed.

-We are currently recommending the following actions/updates in order to maintain accurate business information and keep customers up to date:
+We recommended all multi-location brands consider the following actions/updates, at a minimum, in order to maintain accurate business information and keep customers up to date:

 - Update listings with special hours or temporary closures

 - Update business descriptions to add custom COVID-19 messaging

 - Publish unique services and amenities (e.g., drive-thru, pick up, delivery, etc.)

 We have compiled additional resources below and will be continuously updating this page with the latest information and recommendations.
 Please reach out to us with any questions.
 Our team is happy to assist you in any way we can, whether or not you are a current customer.

 We are here to serve as an extension of your team, a local marketing resource, and a partner to help you communicate your business’ critical information everywhere your customers are searching for you.
 Our team of local marketing experts is here to help you elevate your local presence – from maintaining accurate, up-to-date listings and landing pages, to managing your brand’s online reputation and responding to customer feedback, to leveraging powerful analytics to inform your strategy – the Open Local Platform will keep you connected with your customers when they need you the most.